 The result-name-introducer of a postcondition-specifier is a declaration.
-The identifier in the result-name-introducer is the result name of the corresponding postcondition assertion.
-The result name inhabits the contract-assertion scope ([basic.scope.contract]) and denotes the result object of the function.
-If a postcondition assertion has a result name and the return type of the function is void, the program is ill-formed.
-[Note: The result name when used as an id-expression is a const lvalue ([expr.prim.id.unqual]). - end note]
+The result-name-introducer introduces the identifier as the name of a result binding of the associated function.
+If a postcondition assertion has a result-name-introducer and the return type of the function is cv void, the program is ill-formed.
+A result binding denotes the object or reference returned by invocation of that function.
+The type of a result binding is the return type of its associated function ([stmt.return]).
+The optional attribute-specifier-seq of the attributed-identifier in the result-name-introducer appertains to the result binding so introduced.
+[Note: An id-expression that names a result binding is a const lvalue ([expr.prim.id.unqual]). - end note]